wix-incubator/wix-rest-docs/guides/Pagination.md

 :::
 ::::

+Should return items 21-120 in the results.

-For calls that support cursor paging, after receieving a cursor in your first request, list the next 100 entities with cursor paging:
+For calls that support cursor paging, after receieving a cursor in your first request, list the next set of entities with cursor paging:

 ::::tabs
 :::REST_TAB